Temperature-Enhanced Coercive Field by Chiral Molecules: Discussion

 The MOKE loops remain symmetric in our measurements and show no evidence of exchange bias, though we cannot fully exclude subtle effects below our detection threshold.
 This observation supports a scenario of anisotropy change rather than molecule-driven magnetization switching.
 A possible explanation is that the molecules induce local magnetic moments at the surface \cite{alwan2021spinterface}.
 Such surface effects can alter magnetic anisotropy but may not be sufficient to reverse the magnetization of the ferromagnet within an exchange length.

 To distinguish between coercivity enhancement and true magnetization switching, we performed complementary Hall effect measurements on Ni films with Au or oxide capping layers (Supporting Information Section 2).
 These measurements show an increase in Hall resistance upon RAO adsorption; however, the response lacks consistent directionality, likely due to nonspecific molecular binding at the surface.
 Therefore, based on our current measurements, we cannot conclude that RAO induces net magnetization switching in Ni/Au systems.
-However, our theoretical model allows us to probe net magnetization induced by chiral molecules and its temperature dependence.
+However, our theoretical model allows us to probe the net magnetization induced by chiral molecules and its temperature dependence.
 It predicts that $M_z$, the net out-of-plane magnetization, decreases with increasing temperature \cite{fransson2025chiral}, unlike the magnetic coercivity, which is enhanced with temperature in agreement with our measurements.

 Surface chemistry appears central to these considerations.
-On magnetite, RAO directly binds through hydrogen bonding, a strong chemical interaction that brings the molecules into close proximity with the substrate.
+On magnetite, the magnetic surface that was studied in connection to prebiotic chemistry of RAO, RAO directly binds through hydrogen bonding, a strong chemical interaction that brings the molecules into close proximity with the substrate.
 In contrast, on 5 nm gold-capped nickel, RAO interacts more weakly and less directly through electrostatic forces.
 This weaker physisorption also keeps the molecules farther from the surface, leading to reduced interfacial coupling and less organized dipole orientation.
 Molecular orientation is particularly important: as shown by Nguyen et al. \cite{nguyen2024mechanism}, oppositely oriented molecules can invert the direction of the CISS effect, and strong collective co-alignment of molecules is required for a strong CISS signal.

 Nickel surfaces introduce an additional complication.
 Their metallic nature induces a mirror potential that screens surface charges, effectively reducing the influence of adsorbed molecules on spin-dependent charge redistribution due to CISS \cite{liu2025dynamical}.
 This screening effect should be weaker on semiconducting magnetite, allowing stronger proximity interactions with chiral molecules.